oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 Customers can link their payment account to your application by hitting the API Account Linking.
 Here are the steps to guide you and your customer when doing account linking:

 1. Integrate API Account Linking to your system.
 [Account Linking - API Docs](https://api-docs.oyindonesia.com/#get-linking-url-api-account-linking)
-1. Hit OY!’s API Account Link.
+1. Hit OY!’s [API Get Linking URL](https://api-docs.oyindonesia.com/#get-linking-url-api-account-linking) .
 You will receive a linking URL as a response.
 The linking URL is used for the customer to authorize the linking request by giving a permission.
-1. Customer give a permission and input PIN to authorize the request
+1. Customer gives a permission and inputs PIN to authorize the request
 1. Payment provider will process the request and OY! will send you a callback to notify that the account is successfully linked
-1. Customer is redirected to the redirect URL you specify during registration
+1. Customer is redirected to the redirect URL you specified when hitting the Get Linking URL API

 ### Check customer’s payment account balance
 Once the customer linked their payment account, you can get the information of the customer's account balance by hitting the API Get E-wallet balance.
 You can show the balance inside your application.
 For instance, show the balance during the checkout process so the customer can know their balance before choosing a payment method.
 Please refer to the API Docs for more details: [Get Account Balance API - API Docs](https://api-docs.oyindonesia.com/#get-e-wallet-account-balance-api-account-linking)